makukha/docsub/README.md

 Update Markdown files with embedded content.

 ╭─ Arguments ──────────────────────────────────────────────╮
-│ FILE  Markdown files to be processed in order.           │ ╰──────────────────────────────────────────────────────────╯ ╭─ Commands ───────────────────────────────────────────────╮
+│ *  FILE  Markdown files to be processed in order.        │ │          [required]                                      │
+╰──────────────────────────────────────────────────────────╯
+╭─ Commands ───────────────────────────────────────────────╮
 │ --help -h  Display this message and exit.                │